isomerpages/moe-nationaljc/pages/faq.md

 _There could be more homework than what your children experienced in Primary school because Secondary level students have more subjects.
 There is also work (like projects) that spans a longer period of time._&nbsp; &nbsp;

-**Are electives like Man &amp; Ideas, Advanced Science, Advanced Inquiry in Mathematics (AIM), Python Electives, Advanced Language Arts, Advanced Humanities, etc. compulsory?**&nbsp;&nbsp;
+**Are electives like Man &amp; Ideas, Advanced Science, Advanced Inquiry in Mathematics (AIM), Advanced Language Arts, Advanced Humanities, etc. compulsory?**&nbsp;&nbsp;

-_These are electives offered at JH3 (except for AIM which is offered in JH1).
+_These are electives offered at JH3 (except for AIM which is offered in JH2 Sem 2).
 The IP curriculum, in and of itself, extends beyond base requirements of a core secondary or high school curriculum.
 Enrichment and deeper learning are therefore an integral part of the IP curriculum._&nbsp;&nbsp;

 _Students who show the interest and capacity will have the opportunity to enjoy these extensions in their areas of strength, to deepen their inquiry and interest in specific knowledge &amp; skills domains._&nbsp;&nbsp;